The short answer is yes, you absolutely do.

 Canva: Worried that you don’t have time to create appealing graphics and content?
 Canva is a free tool that helps you create stunning web-optimised graphics including posters, infographics, banners, charts and memes in minutes.

-Still think you don’t have time for social media?
+Still think you don’t have time for social media management?
 Even two minutes out of your day can make a huge difference, so don’t ignore it!
 If you really can’t spare the time, it’s worth seeking out somebody who can help you; us!
-Give the team at (hug) a shout; we can have you up and running on the right social media platforms in no time.
+Give the team at (hug) a shout; our small business social media experts can have you up and running on the right social media platforms in no time.